Located in one of the city’s most historic buildings, Peterborough Museum has a wealth of stories to fascinate and enthrall the whole family.

 There is no parking at the Museum except for one disabled parking space; if you would like to use this, please let us know in advance so that we can reserve it.

-There are plenty of places to park in the City Centre and the most convenient ones for the Museum are the Trinity Street Car Park, or Car Haven on Bishop’s Road.
+There are plenty of places to park in the City Centre and the most convenient ones for the Museum are the Trinity Street Car Park (evenings and weekends only), or Car Haven on Bishop’s Road.

 For a full list of car parks in the City Centre managed by Peterborough City Council, click here.